lambdablockchain/lambda-node/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./bitcoind -proxy=127.0.0.1:9050
+    ./lambdad -proxy=127.0.0.1:9050

-## 2. Run a Bitcoin Cash Node hidden server
+## 2. Run a Lambda Node hidden server

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-    HiddenServiceDir /var/lib/tor/bitcoin-service/
+    HiddenServiceDir /var/lib/tor/lambda-service/
     HiddenServicePort 9333 127.0.0.1:9334
     HiddenServicePort 19333 127.0.0.1:19334

-The directory can be different of course, but virtual port numbers should be equal to your bitcoind's P2P listen port (9333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9334 by default).
+The directory can be different of course, but virtual port numbers should be equal to your lambdad's P2P listen port (9333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9334 by default).

-    -externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your .onion address in /var/lib/tor/bitcoin-service/hostname.
+    -externalip=X   You can tell lambda about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your .onion address in /var/lib/tor/lambda-service/hostname.
 For connections
                     coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.